 Electrification will boost demand for copper and aluminium

 Aluminium, copper and steel are the very important materials in the construction of solar power and wind power.
 For instance, aluminium consumption is around 19,000 t in the construction of per 1GW solar power generation sets.
 Electrification is another important way to reduce carbon emission in China.
 New energy vehicles are an efficient way to reduce carbon emissions from the power usage end.
-Electrification also involves the construction of ultra-high and super-high grid construction, transmitting the solar and wind power from China’s east to east, linking the renewable energy generation and electrification.
+Electrification also involves the construction of ultra-high and super-high grid construction, transmitting the solar and wind power from China’s west to east, linking the renewable energy generation and electrification.
 Both aluminium and copper are widely used in grid transmission, charger stations, solar wind, new energy vehicles etc.

 CRU estimates the aluminium demand in energy vehicles and renewable energy sector will grow by 40% to 8.39 Mt by 2030 from 6 Mt in 2020.
 Figure 5 shows that the demand for copper excluding EVs and renewables would plateau around 2025.